It turns out that naked women and sex of residents were peeped by surveillance cameras for home security

 Home alarm tech backdoored security cameras to spy on customers having sex | Ars Technica

-Aviles adds his email address to the customer's ADT account and snoops on camera footage for sexual satisfaction if there is an attractive woman in the customer's home visited as an ADT technician.
+Aviles added his email address to the customer's ADT account if there was an attractive woman in the customer's home that he visited as an ADT technician and snooped on the camera footage for sexual satisfaction.
 It was said that.
 Aviles said he had breached 220 accounts in the five years leading up to the incident and saw naked women and couples having sex with a total of more than 9,600 unauthorized accesses.

-ADT dismissed Aviles shortly after the fraudulent account was discovered in the customer account and contacted law enforcement agencies and the victimized customer.
-As a result, ADT has at least two class actions, and the complaint states that one of the victims peeped by Aviles was a teenager at the time of the damage.
+ADT reportedly dismissed Aviles shortly after the discovery of a fraudulent account on the customer's account and contacted law enforcement agencies and the victimized customer.
+As a result, ADT has at least two class proceedings, and one of the victims peeped by Aviles is said to have been a teenager at the time of the damage, according to the complaint.

-Then, on October 23, 2020, the US Attorney General's Office charged Aviles.
-In a trial in the District Court of the Northern Federal District of Texas on January 22, 2021, Aviles pleaded guilty to computer fraud and infringement of visual records, and could be sentenced to up to five years in prison.
+Then, on October 23, 2020, the US Attorney General indicted Aviles.
+In a trial in the District Court of the Northern Texas on January 22, 2021, Aviles was found guilty of computer fraud and infringement of visual records, and could be sentenced to up to five years in prison.
 There seems to be sex.

-News site Ars Technica pointed out that this case reminds us of the risks that arise when installing a camera connected to a network at home.
-If you choose the risk of 'installing surveillance cameras', you need to spend time learning about device usage, settings, maintenance, and checking users who have access to the system and login history.
+News site Ars Technica points out that this case is reminiscent of the risks that arise when installing a camera connected to a network at home.
+If you choose the risk of 'installing a surveillance camera', you need to take the time to learn how to use, configure, and maintain the device, and check the users who have access to the system and the login history.
 Said.